 Our future success on other planets depends whether we can grow our own food and be self-sustainable.
 But it is not only about producing edible crops, it’s about having the resources and technology to obtain the best quality seed for planting and growing subsequent generations.
 This is the key to sustaining life on other planets.

 But to envision our purpose on future Space settlements, we need to focus on our presence on Earth first.
-Food productivity on Earth, particularly in harsh environments where we are not realising the full potential of the land for growing crops.
+Food productivity on Earth, particularly in harsh environments, we are not realising the full potential of the land for growing crops.
 In fact, about 10% of total Earth land area is used for crop production.
 In addition, other regions where we are not realising the potential of growing crops is in urban environments.
 Together, these two conditions restrict us from meeting crop yields, and in the United Kingdom alone, accounts for over 70% of land area not being arable.

 We want to dig into the fundamentals on why plants are so successful in different environments and how we can use this information to grow more efficiently.
 Our research is to help minimise the gap of resources needed to manage crop systems.
 We offer innovative, sustainable and equitable farming technologies that are easy to implement, thus encourage a new generation of farmers.

 Our Mission Starts on Earth

 It may be decades before we send humans to Mars, but if we do one day, the community there must be healthy and well-fed.
 That is why we are here: to bring plants to Space.
 Having a food supply system on Space settlements will make long term exploration and expansion in Space possible.

 Contributions to Science

 Our main scientific contribution is towards the understanding of how plants grow in harsh environments and use that knowledge to grow plants in outer-space and other planets, such as Mars.